cerebral/overmind/packages/overmind-website/guides/intermediate/05_writingtests.md

 # Writing tests

-Testing is a broad subject and everybody has an opinion about it.
+Testing is a broad subject and everybody has an opinion on it.
 We can only show you how we think about testing in general and how to effectively write those tests for your Overmind app.
-The benefit of Overmind is that you only test pure functions.
-That means there is no trickery to testing actions or operators.
-Your effects can also easily be made testable.
-These kinds of tests is what you would call **unit tests**.
-Since these unit tests covers the intention of each piece of logic we do not consider any need for writing integration tests on the logic.
+It is encouraged to think **unit testing** of actions and effects.
+This will cover expected changes in state and that your side effects behaves in a predictable manner.
 If you want to test how your application works when it is all put together we recommend doing integration tests as close to the user experience as possible.
-Testing solutions like [Cypress.io](https://www.cypress.io/) is a great way to do integration tests as close to the user experience as possible.
+Testing solutions like [Cypress.io](https://www.cypress.io/) is a great way to do exactly that.

 ## Testing actions

-Since all effects are "injected" into actions you can easily stub them out.
-That means if you for example have an action that looks like this:
+When testing an action you want to verify that changes to state are performed as expected.
+To give you the best possible testing experience Overmind has mocking tool called **createMock**.
+It takes your application configuration and allows you to run actions as if they were run from components.

 ```marksy
 h(Example, { name: "guide/writingtests/action.ts" })